PaulaEstrella/MTTT-PyQT/README.md

 - Roxana Lafuente <roxana.lafuente at gmail dot com>
 - Miguel Lemos <miguelemosreverte at gmail dot com>

-We welcome new contributions!
-If you would like to be part of the team, create a new pull request and contact Paula to let us know.
-If it is merged into the project you will be added as a contributor.
+We welcome bugreports as much as new contributions, don't hesitate to contact us!